 As the business environment faced by companies, large and small, becomes increasingly competitive and complex, management philosophy has changed from one of asset management to one of human resource management.
 Still encompassing all of the traditional aspects of personnel and industrial relations, the role of the Human Resource (HR) Manager has vastly expanded.
 Human Resource Management now includes many integral organizational functions not previously considered within this scope of personnel or industrial relations.
 Among these are joining the strategic planning team in the formulation of strategic business decisions, and acting as both a catalyst and stabilizer to ensure the integrity and continuous development of the organization through its human resources.

-The functional aspects of personnel administration such as compensation, recruitment, personnel training and development, career planning, labor relations, and collective bargaining;
+The functional aspects of human resource management such as compensation, recruitment, employee training and development, career planning, labor relations, and collective bargaining;

-- The development of leadership toward organizational effectiveness;
+The development of leadership to implement organizational effectiveness;

-- The management of change and conflict in organizational and labor contacts as a catalyst to improve operational effectiveness; and
+The management of change and conflict in organizational and labor contacts, as a catalyst to improve operational effectiveness;

-- The legislative realities of federal and state governments including HSPA and its regulations governing the work place.
+The legislative realities of federal and state governments including the implementation of new regulations governing the work place

 Human Resource Management Course Requirements (15 credit hours, all with "C-" or better)

 Four of the following electives (12 credit hours):